svikashk/incremental-development/planning-and-collaborating/1-setup.md

 > [example planning folder](./example-all-about-trees/planning)

-Create a folder called `/planning` with the starter documents your team will need for planning and collaboration:
+Create a folder called `/planning` with the starter documents your team will need for planning and Collaborating:

 - **`/planning/README.md`**: for your communication plan
 - **`/planning/backlog.md`**: for writing and prioritize your user stories